pygeo/pycmbs/ROADMAP_RELEASE.md

 ### Prio 1

-* [MI] ensure that all files have conssitent file header with link to copyright file - done
 * [MI] unittests for benchmarking - in progress
 * put example data as TARBALL somewhere for download
  * data required for testing